khalhoz/Google-Maps-Places-Plugin-for-QGIS/README.md

 pip install googlemaps
 ```
 # Documentation
-The detailed documentation of the plugin can be found in the .pdf file of the repository.
+Full documentaion can be found in the [pdf document](https://github.com/kowalski93/Google-Maps-Places-Plugin-for-QGIS/blob/main/Google%20Maps%20Places%20Plugin%20%20for%20QGIS.pdf) of this repository.
 Make sure to read it carefully.

+#Contact, Feedback & Contribution
+Alexandros Voukenas: avoukenas@gmail.com
+If you found this plugin useful, a minor donation would be greately appreciated